-(c) The 9% Senior Notes due 2006 (the "9% Senior Notes") are senior unsecured obligations of Products Corporation and rank equally in right of payment with all existing and future senior debt of Products Corporation, including the 8 1/8% Senior Notes, the indebtedness under the 2004 Credit Agreement and the indebtedness under the 2004 Consolidated MacAndrews & Forbes Line of Credit and are senior to the 8 5/8% Senior Subordinated Notes and to all future subordinated indebtedness of Products Corporation.
+(c) The 9% Senior Notes due 2006 (the "9% Senior Notes") are senior unsecured obligations of Products Corporation and rank equally in right of payment with all existing and future senior debt of Products Corporation, including the 81⁄2% Senior Notes, the indebtedness under the 2004 Credit Agreement and the indebtedness under the 2004 Consolidated MacAndrews & Forbes Line of Credit and are senior to the 81⁄2% Senior Subordinated Notes and to all future subordinated indebtedness of Products Corporation.
 The 9% Senior Notes are effectively subordinated to outstanding indebtedness and other liabilities of Products Corporation's subsidiaries.
 Interest is payable on May 1 and November 1.
+(See "Subsequent Events" in Note 20 to the Consolidated Financial Statements.)

 The 9% Senior Notes are due November 2006 and may be redeemed at the option of Products Corporation in whole or in part at any time on or after November 1, 2002 at the redemption prices set forth in the 9% Senior Notes indenture plus accrued and unpaid interest, if any, to the date of redemption.
 The 2004 Credit Agreement requires that Products Corporation redeem, repurchase or defease in full on or before July 31, 2006 the 9% Senior Notes.
 Otherwise, the 2004 Credit Facilities will terminate and all amounts outstanding under the 2004 Credit Facilities will become due on such date.
 In 2004, approximately \$174.5 principal amount of the 9% Senior Notes were exchanged for Class A Common Stock in the Revlon Exchange Transactions, as discussed below.
+(See "Subsequent Events" in Note 20 to the Consolidated Financial Statements.)